vytasrgl/ChatScript/WIKI/ChatScript-Debugger.md

 The debugger can swap out its stdin and stdout interactions with the user with functions supplied on the `InitSystem` interface.
 The functions take a single argument char* and either get a line of input or write out a line of outout.

+# MAP file

+The compiler builds a map file used by the debugger to know what files have what and what lines have what.

+In addition, for every rule and function at the end of their data, the system prints out the `cyclomatic complexity` of the output code.